sike25/unireps.github.io/_posts/2025-09-29-Separatrix-Locator.md

 #   - we may want to automate TOC generation in the future using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
-  - name: "Introduction: Beyond Fixed Points"
+  - name: "Introduction: Fixed Points and beyond"
     subsections:
+    - name: "Finding fixed points"
     - name: "Setting"
   - name: "The Sandwich of Bistability"
+  - name: "(squashed) Koopman Eigenfunctions"
   - name: "Enter Deep Neural Networks"
-    subsections:
-    - name: "Degeneracies and how to fight them"
-  - name: "Relation to Koopman theory"
+  - name: "Does it work?"
   - name: "Tips and tricks"
     subsections:
     - name: "Architecture"
     - name: "Scaling x"
+    - name: "Ensuring |ψ|<1 at initialisation and that ⟨ψ⟩≈0"

 # Below is an example of injecting additional post-specific styles.